XyLost/ip-extractor-sorter/README.md

 1. Reads file content
 2. Extracts valid IPv4 addresses
-3. Removes duplicates
+3. Removes duplicate entries
 4. Sorts or randomizes the result
-5. Optionally appends a port
+5. Optionally appends a custom port
 6. Saves the final list into the `result` directory
 7. Optionally creates a random subset file
-8. Deletes processed source files
+8. Asks whether processed source files should be deleted

 ---